Chart Color Schemes

 Infrastructure

-Warragul has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally
+Warragul has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that could affect this region.
+The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 25 projects that are expected to impact the area.
 Notable projects include Alfred Street Mixed-Use Redevelopment, 147 Dollarburn Road Residential Development, Emberwood Estate - Stage 11, and Princes Highway East Upgrade - Warragul Section.
-The following list details those most likely to be relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.